chrisclark/blog/content/zero-downtime-rebranding.md

 _Foreshadowing!
 We'll be redirecting everyone from epantry.com to the new grove.co domain.
 Can you guess what bad thing is going to happen?_

 ![first-screen]({filename}/images/rebrand-slides/20160330-Rebrand-Django-Meetup-13.png)
 _This is bad.
 We are a subscription commerce site.
 The last thing you want to do is log out every single one of your users.
 That is not a way to help retention during the changeover.
 Not to mention our emails are going to be coming from a different domain, with less sender reputation, and customers may not recognize them.
-Password managers also won't be aware of the new domain_
+Password managers also won't be aware of the new domain._

 ![first-screen]({filename}/images/rebrand-slides/20160330-Rebrand-Django-Meetup-14.png)
 _This is all Noah!
 He came up with a great way to keep folks logged in (securely) across domains._